guidomantilla/Valid-SecureMicroservices/TECHME.md

 1. **Secure transportation layer communication between the servers**: All comunication between the servers uses HTTPS protocol with RSA keystore for asymmetric cryptography.

-    **Note**: The comunication with the database is insececure.
+    **Note**: The comunication with the database is insecure.
 Does not implement any security at transportation layer.

 2. **Secure authentication and authorization communication between the servers**: All comunication between the servers uses credentials (or credential-based generated tokens).